-Raw mango drumstick dal recipe – I feel good to share recipes which i have grown up with. this mango dal is one of them. my mom’s recipe… would just love this sour dal with rice and some side veggie.
+Raw mango drumstick dal recipe – I feel good to share recipes which I have grown up with.
+This drumstick mango dal is one of them.
+My mom’s recipe… Would just love this sour dal with rice and some side veggie.
 Another similar recipe I have shared is this Drumstick dal.

-the mangoes used are green raw mangoes. we also add some drumsticks (moringa oleifera) to the dal. don’t go by the light yellow color of the mangoes in the pic below. these were so sour…. gosh…. in fact they were sooo good with salt too… hmmm my mouth is watering as i write this. i love sour fruits like mangoes, bilimbi, star fruit and even tamarind….. yummm
+The mangoes used are Unripe green raw mangoes. we also add some Drumsticks (moringa oleifera) to the dal.
+Don’t go by the light yellow color of the mangoes in the pic below.
+These mangoes were very sour.

-this dal is made with tuvar dal or arhar dal (pigeon pea lentils/arhar dal. the dal is cooked first, then tempered and later simmered with raw mangoes and drumsticks. lastly freshly grated coconut is added to the dal. but this part is optional. i love coconut in any dal and so obviously i have added coconut to the mango dal too
+This dal is made with tuvar dal or arhar dal (pigeon pea lentils).
+The dal is cooked first, then tempered and later simmered with raw mangoes and drumsticks.
+Lastly, freshly grated coconut is added to the dal.
+But this part is optional.
+I love coconut in any dal and so obviously I have added coconut to the dal too 🙂

-the dal goes very well with basmati rice. an excellent dish to be made in the summers when we have the availability of raw mangoes.
+The Drumsticks Mango dal goes very well with basmati rice.
+An excellent dish to be made in the summers when we have the availability of raw mangoes.

-- 1 cup arhar dal/ split pigeon peas
+- ½ cup arhar dal (husked and split pigeon peas)

-- half of the onion, chopped or thinly sliced
+- 3 tablespoons chopped or thinly sliced onions

 - 2 small raw mangoes or 1 medium sized raw mango, sliced

-- 1/2 or 1 cup water to be added to the dal later to get the consistency you want
+- ½ to ⅔ cup water to be added to the dal later to get the consistency you want - optional

-- 2 tbsp chopped cilantro/coriander leaves for garnish
+- 2 tablespoons chopped coriander leaves, for garnish

 - salt as required

-- 2 dry red chiles, halved and deseeded
+- 1 to 2 dry red chiles, halved and deseeded

 - 1 sprig of curry leaves